Coulomb drag in graphene/hBN/graphene moir\'e heterostructures

 Temperature dependence measurements further distinguish the drag behavior in the regions~\Rmnum{1} and~\Rmnum{2}.
 As shown in Fig.~\ref{fig:figure2}(c), $\rho_{drag}(n_B)$ exhibits stronger temperature dependence in the region~\Rmnum{1} than in the region~\Rmnum{2}.
-This is more clearly visible in Figs.~\ref{fig:figure3}(a,b) which compare $\rho_{drag}(n_T=n_B)$ from the region~\Rmnum{1} and $\rho_{drag}(n_T^{\ast}=n_B)$ from the region~\Rmnum{2} measured at different temperatures from 210 K to 10 K. At finite $n_T$ and $n_T^{\ast}$ away from oDP and sDP, the $\rho_{drag}$ in the region~\Rmnum{1} shows much stronger temperature dependence than those in the region~\Rmnum{2}.
-To compare them in detail, we also plot $-\rho_{drag}(T)$ and normalized $\rho_{drag}(T)/\rho_{drag}$(210 K) as a function of $T^2$ (expected for the Fermi liquid~\cite{tse2007theory,narozhny2012coulomb,spacingdcarrega2012theory}) at few different values of $n_T$ and $n_T^{\ast}$ in Figs.~\ref{fig:figure3}(c) and (d), respectively.
+This is more clearly visible in Figs.~\ref{fig:figure3}(a,b) which compare $\rho_{drag}(n_T=n_B)$ from the region~\Rmnum{1} and $\rho_{drag}(n_T^{\ast}=n_B)$ from the region~\Rmnum{2} measured at different temperatures from 210 K to 10 K. The figures show that away from oDP and sDP, $\rho_{drag}$ varies with temperature more in the region~\Rmnum{1} than in the region~\Rmnum{2}.
+To compare them in detail, we also plot $-\rho_{drag}(T)$ and normalized $\rho_{drag}(T)/\rho_{drag}$(210 K) as a function of $T^2$ (expected for the Fermi liquid~\cite{tse2007theory,narozhny2012coulomb,spacingdcarrega2012theory,hwang2011coulomb,schutt2013coulomb}) at few different values of $n_T$ and $n_T^{\ast}$ in Figs.~\ref{fig:figure3}(c) and (d), respectively.
 The figures clearly show much weaker temperature dependence of the $\rho_{drag}$ in the region~\Rmnum{2} than in the region~\Rmnum{1} (Fig.~\ref{fig:figure3}(c)) and clear $T^2$ dependence in the region~\Rmnum{1} for all temperature range investigated that contrasts with the non-$T^2$ dependence of the $\rho_{drag}$ in the region~\Rmnum{2} below $\sim$100 K (Fig.~\ref{fig:figure3}(d)).
 Such a deviation from the $T^2$ dependence at low temperatures suggests that the coupling between sDP and oDP may not be of a simple Fermi liquid nature at low temperatures.